prisma/language-tools/packages/vscode/CONTRIBUTING.md

 End-to-End tests:

-- Run `npm install` in this folder.
+- Run `npm install` in the root folder.
 - Open VS Code on this folder.
 - Switch to the debug viewlet.
 - Select `Language Server E2E Test` from the drop down.